Kay Swinburne, Baroness Swinburne: Early life and education

 Swinburne was born Jacqueline Kay Jones in Aberystwyth, Wales, on 8 June 1967.
 She was raised in West Wales, and can speak fluent Welsh.
 Swinburne was educated at Llandysul Grammar School and went on to earn a BSc degree in biochemistry and microbiology in 1988 and a PhD degree in medical research in 1991 from King's College London, followed by an MBA degree in 1994 from the University of Surrey, before starting a career in international healthcare and investment banking.
 Swinburne received national media attention in 1999 when she resigned from Deutsche Bank after experiencing sexual discrimination.

-Early Political career
+Early political career

-She spent six years (29 May 2003 – 24 March 2009 as a Town Councillor for Ledbury Parish Council and was elected mayor in 2006.
+She served as a Town Councillor on Ledbury Parish Council from 29 May 2003 to 24 March 2009 and was elected mayor of Ledbury in 2006..

 Later in 2006, she also stood to be a Conservative Councillor on Herefordshire County Council and was duly appointed, serving as Chair of the Health Scrutiny committee.
 During this time she also served as Deputy Chair of the North Herefordshire Conservatives Association (NHCA).
 She stepped down as a County Councillor in March 2010.

 On 28 March 2008 it was announced that she was to head the Welsh Conservatives' list of candidates for the 2009 European Parliament election, effectively guaranteeing her a seat in the European Parliament.
 Her election in June 2009 was notable for being the first time the Conservative Party topped an election in Wales since 1918.